We provide the following services:

 - Help for mental health problems/worries

-- The practice has a GP who is a specialist in sexual health.
-We hold weekly contraception clinics in practice that any Teesside patients can access.
+- We hold weekly contraception clinics in practice that any Teesside patients can access.
 The telephone number for this service is 0300 330 1122.

 - One of our female GPs promptly contact patients who have recently had a termination of pregnancy to ensure that contraceptive measures are in place.

 Click the links below for further information and useful websites relating to issues affecting young people.